MASTER’S RESEARCH (2015)

 Supervisor: Dr. Jon Dron

 Research Question: How are social media used in higher education to transform/redefine learning?

 Project Description: A review of existing research relating to the use of social media in higher education, from which a model will be developed to describe and explain the range of uses mapped to different dimensions, and a set of best practices” will be produced.

 Read Full Paper

 Below is a selection of my graduate papers and presentations.
-Some are on topics in education unrelated to educational technology.
-Some cover topics not related to education per se, but do deal with traditional (Indigenous) and scientific epistemology and knowledge translation/transfer.
+Topics include education, educational technology and information science.
+Some cover topics not related to education per se, but do explore local/traditional Indigenous and scientific epistemology and knowledge, and knowledge co-creation.